slaveofgod/sog-validator/README.md

 _options_:
  * `format` - This option allows to validate a custom date format.
 Default: "`YYYY-MM-DD HH:mm:ss`"

-Validates that a value is a valid `date`, meaning a string (or an object that can be cast into a string) that follows a valid `YYYY-MM-DD` format.
+Validates that a value is a valid "datetime", meaning a string (or an object that can be cast into a string) that follows a specific format.

 #### Year, month, and day tokens